mahdithedev/logger/README.md

 - [x] Logging to the console with log levels defined in env vars
 - [x] Color coded messages based on severity
+- [x] Option to obfuscate sensitive data when logging
 - [ ] Option to prefix all log messages by a timestamp
 - [ ] Logging to a file
 - [ ] Logging to an external log server